HomeEnvironmentAir Pollution Accounted For 8.1 Million Deaths Globally In 2021

 Globally, some of the highest PM2.5 exposures are experienced across South Asia.

-In the region, levels of ozone have also increased in the last decade, and in 2021, 56 percent of all global ozone deaths were reported in South Asia.
+In the region, rising levels of ozone in the last decade caused 56 percent of all global ozone deaths in 2021.

 The report finds that children under five years old are especially vulnerable, with health effects including premature birth, low birth weight, asthma and lung diseases.
-In 2021, exposure to air pollution was linked to more than 260,600 deaths of children under five years old, making it the second-leading risk factor for death in South Asia for this age group, after malnutrition.
+In 2021, air pollution caused more than 260,600 deaths of children under five years old, making it the second-leading risk factor for death in South Asia for this age group, after malnutrition.

 Share With: